danieljakubovitz/Brand_classification/README.md

 2. LABEL (class name, e.g. CLASS_0)

 The data directory should include the csv file and an "images" directory with the images themselves.
-The dictionary classes_dict in the main file should match the classes in the dataset csv file.
+The dictionary INT_TO_STR_CLASSES_DICT in the constants.py file should match the classes in the dataset csv file.

 ### Training:
 command line example: